Unitary Representations with Dirac cohomology: a finiteness result for complex Lie groups: Preliminaries

-Although some results in this section (say Theorems \ref{thm-HP} and \ref{thm-Vogan}, Propositions \ref{prop-D-spin-lowest} and \ref{Vogan-K-types-pattern}) hold for real reductive Lie groups, for simplicity, we only quote them under the assumption that $G$ is a connected complex simple Lie group.
-We view $G$ as a real Lie group, and let $\theta$ be the Cartan involution of $G$.
-Then $K:=G^{\theta}$ is a maximal compact group of $G$.
-Denote by $\frg_0$ and $\frk_0$ the Lie algebras of $G$ and $K$, respectively.
-As usual, we drop the subscripts to denote the complexifications.
-Denote by $\langle\, ,\,\rangle$ the Killing form on $\frg$, which is negative definite on $\frk_0$ and positive definite on $\frp_0$.
-Moreover, $\frk$ and $\frp$ are orthogonal to each other under $\langle\, ,\,\rangle$.
+Although some results in this section (say Theorems \ref{thm-HP} and \ref{thm-Vogan}, Proposition \ref{prop-D-spin-lowest}) hold for real reductive Lie groups, for simplicity, we only quote them under the assumption that $G$ is a connected complex simple Lie group.